Yoonsen/Tutorial-DHN2019/README.md

 1. Show how copyrighted material can be utilized for corpus studies.
 2. Different tools built as modules over an API for defining and accessing a corpus for analysis like character modelling, collocation analysis, clustering, growth diagrams and more.
-3. Demonstrate the benefits of using Jupyter Notebook for researchers without pro-gramming background.
+3. Demonstrate the benefits of using Jupyter Notebook for researchers without programming background.
 4. Study the connection between texts and library metadata